-To ensure that Cedar Hills City collects its portion of sales tax revenues from the Utah State Tax Commission.
+To ensure that the City of Cedar Hills collects its portion of sales tax revenues from the Utah State Tax Commission.

 Q: When would I need a home business safety inspection?

-A: If you have anyone from the public (ex.
-Students, clients, customers, employees) come to your home-based business you will need to have a safety inspection.
+A: If you have anyone from the public (i.e. students, clients, customers, employees) come to your home, you will need to have a safety inspection.

 Q: When do I need to submit a background check?

-A: If your business works primarily with children or the elderly, or if you are a solicitor, you will need to submit a Background Check from the Utah State Dept. of Safety.
+A: If your business works primarily with children or the elderly, or if you are a solicitor, you will need to submit a background check from the Utah State Department of Safety.
 Their phone number is (801) 965-4445.
-For more info, you can also visit: http://publicsafety.utah.gov/bci/yourcrimrecord.html.
+For more information, you can also visit: bci.utah.gov.

 Glossary of Terms

-Sales Tax Number: Generally, only businesses involved with the sale of a tangible product must apply for a State Sales Tax number.
-For questions, you may contact the Commission at 1-800-662-4335.
+Sales Tax Number: Generally, only businesses involved with the sale of a tangible product must apply for a state sales tax number.
+For questions you may contact the Utah State Tax Commission at 1-800-662-4335.
 If you are required to have a Sales Tax Number, you must provide it when you return your business license application to our office.

 Federal Employer Identification Number (aka Federal Tax I.D.
-Number, EIN or FEIN): Most businesses will need to obtain a Federal Employer Identification Number with the Internal Revenue Service if a Corporation, Limited Liability Company, Limited Partnership, Limited Liability Partnership, OR Sole Proprietor with employees is being created.
+Number, EIN or FEIN): Most businesses will need to obtain a federal employer identification number with the Internal Revenue Service if any of the following entities are being created with employees: corporation, limited liability company, limited partnership, limited liability partnership, or sole proprietor.
 Please call 1-800-829-4933 or go to www.irs.gov/businesses/small/index.html for additional information.